 Learning to not only delegate work but influence is one of the most inspiring tasks of a church planter and good leader.Far too many leaders limit themselves in keeping tasks and responsibilities to themselves.
 Click To Tweet

-Well, I saw following things happening in the group:
+In case you are wondering how I noticed their maturity to lead – I saw the following things happening in the group:

-- They started to take equal responsibility towards people in the church.
+- They started to take equal responsibility toward people in the church.

-- They developed equal conviction in our meetings and were therefore saw eye-to-eye on important issues.
+- They developed equal conviction in our meetings and therefore saw eye-to-eye on important issues.

 - They desired to take the leadership into their own hands.